tp02ga/attendee/docs/calendar_integration.md

 In your application, you should update the calendar in your database to reflect the disconnected state.

-Example code that implements this logic can be found in the `handleCalendarStateChange` function of the [example app](https://github.com/attendee-labs/calendar-integration-example/blob/main/server.js).
+See the `handleCalendarStateChange` function of the [example app](https://github.com/attendee-labs/calendar-integration-example/blob/main/server.js) for an example implementation.

 ## FAQ